BlakeZurman/BlakeZurman/README.md

 ## About me
 I'm pursuing an MIS in Data Science at Syracuse University, with a projected graduation date of summer 2025.
 I received my Bachelors in Applied Computational Mathematics at Florida State University in the spring 2024.
-I a passionate musician in my spare time.
+I'm a passionate musician in my spare time.

 ## What You'll Find Here
 - **Project Highlights:** A collection of projects demonstrating my abilities in data manipulation, statistical analysis, and machine learning.